corrode/corrode.github.io/content/blog/cpp-rust-interop/index.md

 ## Painless Refactoring

 Perhaps one of the most significant advantages Rust offers is in the realm of refactoring.
-Tyler emphasizes that "Rust makes refactoring painless" and allows developers to "trust your refactors."
+Tyler emphasizes that "Rust makes refactoring painless" and allows developers to trust in refactors.
 This "worry-free refactoring" is a stark contrast to C++, where making significant changes can be risky and time-consuming.

 "In C++, removing things is so expensive," both in terms of development time and the potential for introducing bugs.
 Rust's ownership system and compiler checks make it much easier to make sweeping changes with confidence.
 This capability is particularly valuable for large-scale projects where regular refactoring is essential for maintaining code quality and adapting to changing requirements.

 For example, Mozilla had been trying to parallelize the CSS layout engine in Firefox twice in C++.
 Both attempts were abandoned.
 Eventually, they succeeded on the third attempt using Rust in the Servo project, which was later integrated into Firefox as part of [Project Quantum](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
 The team credited Rust's safety guarantees as the reason why they were able to be successful on the third attempt.
-Here's the section from the [talk](https://www.youtube.com/watch?v=Y6SSTRr2mFU) by Josh Matthews from the Servo team.
+[Here's that section from the talk](https://www.youtube.com/watch?v=Y6SSTRr2mFU) by Josh Matthews from the Servo team.

-Jeremy Soller from System76 recently [shared a similar sentiment in the Rust in Production podcast](https://corrode.dev/podcast/s02e07-system76/?t=1%3A13%3A18):
+Jeremy Soller from System76 recently [shared a similar sentiment in our Rust in Production podcast](https://corrode.dev/podcast/s02e07-system76/?t=1%3A13%3A18):

 > Rust [has] capability [of] doing extremely, extremely concurrent things safely.
 There was no way to write this kind of code in C or C++ without considerable time planning beforehand.